Start your digital transformation journey now

-Before getting started, let’s figure out: What does HCP stand for in pharma
+Before getting started, let’s figure out:

-What Does HCP Stands for in Pharma Marketing?
+What Is HCP in Marketing?

+HCP’s meaning in pharma has different interpretations.
 HCPs stand for healthcare professionals, providers, or practitioners.
 HCPs can be individuals like physicians, dentists, nurses, pharmacists, or institutions like hospitals, clinics, and nursing homes.
+Healthcare professionals have diverse roles in the industry and engage with patients in various ways.
+It’s crucial to understand that not all HCPs can be your target audience, however, all HCPs are important when it comes to pharma marketing.

-What is HCP Segmentation?
-(And What is Not)
+What Is HCP Segmentation?
+(And What Is Not)

+HCPs segmentation refers to any practice of dividing a target audience into segments according to a set of relevant principles.
 On an intuitive level, all of us in marketing have that notion: you have a target audience that is a mixed crowd, but you want to be relevant and innovative to as many of them as you can.
 In other words, instead of offering everyone at a party a glass of wine and a steak, you want to cater to those who won’t go for that first option.

 In terms of a healthcare professional audience, physicians are different too.
 No one can reasonably expect that an eDetailing slide or other traditional content focused on patient challenges or costs will compel everyone to consider prescribing.